Conducting remote computer-based examinations

 As a teacher, you need to consider various aspects when selecting the questions you want your students to work on in a situation where they have access not only to course readings and lecture notes, but also search engines and collaboration opportunities with fellow students:

-• The reliability aspect: How can you design questions that examine students’ knowledge in relation to the intended course learning outcomes?
+- The reliability aspect: How can you design questions that examine students’ knowledge in relation to the intended course learning outcomes?

-• The plagiarism aspect: How can you guarantee that the examination is conducted in a legally certain way and minimise the risk of cheating and plagiarism?
+- The plagiarism aspect: How can you guarantee that the examination is conducted in a legally certain way and minimise the risk of cheating and plagiarism?

-• The digital aspect: How can you take advantage of the pedagogic opportunities and address the pedagogic challenges that examinations in digital tools entail?
+- The digital aspect: How can you take advantage of the pedagogic opportunities and address the pedagogic challenges that examinations in digital tools entail?

 Many educators use computer-based examination methods that work for both on-campus and remote teaching.
 Take-home exams and other types of take-home assignments are conducted and as a rule submitted in WISEflow or Blackboard – the university’s digital platforms.
-However, the focus in this information material is on the adaptation: how you can translate the on-campus examination into a remote examination.
+However, the focus in this information material is on the adaptation: how you can translate the hall-based examination into a remote examination.

 When you design your examination questions, it is important to consider which forms of knowledge and which levels of knowledge that are to be examined.
 Is the examination intended to test students’ factual knowledge or should students also demonstrate their ability to apply, analyse or even create?
 The answers to these questions can help you choose examination method.